PunditTracker/web/README.md

 4. Install [ebs-deploy](https://github.com/briandilley/ebs-deploy) with `pip install ebs-deploy` (assuming you have [pip](https://github.com/pypa/pip) installed)
 5. **Development:** To deploy to the development staging environment, simply run `gulp deploy`
 6. **Production:** To deploy to the production environment, run `gulp deploy --prod` or `gulp deploy --production`

+Running the `deploy` task (whether to `dev` or to `prod`) will automatically build the correct versions of all the assets and deploy them to the corresponding Amazon EBS instance.